 Anthony snorts to my left, and I turn to catch him quickly swiping away a tear of his own.
 “Shut up,” he says.
 But I’m with him in every way.

 The movie finally ends and my head is thudding from the effort of having stifled my emotions for an hour and a half.
 I’d be lying if I’d said I hadn’t parted with at least a small handful of tears, but each time one had started its inexorable trickle down my cheek I’d managed to quickly wipe it away under cover of darkness - my pre-adolescent cool properly and finally maintained.

 Still, sounds and pictures have begun to twist and turn inside my head in ways which will quietly haunt me for the rest of my life.

 Outside at the front gate I meet up with my sister who was watching with her friends in another part of the hall.
 Her eyes are glazed, her nose a bit redder than usual.
 We stand and wait in silence for Mum and Dad’s car to come round the corner and pick us up.

 “What did you think?”
 I finally ask her.

 “Strewth,” is all she can muster, shaking her head.

 “Yeah,” I reply, giving my eyes one last cautionary wipe.

-Adams Italic is a compliment to Adams Regular.
+Sandleford Italic is a compliment to Sandleford Regular.
 Together they form a robust, calligraphic text font family with display font aspirations.
-Adams Italic has 940 total glyphs, including small caps, ligatures, and a wide array of foreign characters, making it compatible with dozens of foreign languages.
+Sandleford Italic has 940 total glyphs, including small caps, ligatures, and a wide array of foreign characters, making it compatible with dozens of foreign languages.

 Check out a sample PDF, here.